megalithic/dotfiles/hammerspoon/README.md

   * YakYak: `ctrl+shift+m`
   * Spotify: `cmd+shift+8`

+- **App-specific customization**:
+  * apps can define their own custom `fn` to be executed when they are active, for example, custom keybinding (see Slack in config.lua)

 - **Window Management**:
   * Automatic window placement, as presently configured in [`config.lua`](hammerspoon.symlink/config.lua).
   * Manual window placement and sizing (with chaining to different sections of